slaveofgod/sog-validator/doc/validators/functions/isBlank.md

-# isNotBlank
+# isBlank
-Validates that a value is not blank, defined as not strictly `false`, not equal to a blank string and also not equal to `null`.
-To force that a value is simply not equal to `null`, see the [isNotNull][is-notnull-url] constraint.
+Validates that a value is blank, defined as equal to a blank string or equal to `null`.
+To force that a value strictly be equal to `null`, see the [isNull][is-null-url] constraint.
+To force that a value is not blank, see [isNotBlank][is-notblank-url].

 [**Homepage**][documentation-url]